Call for Programming: Living Games Conference

 Where: Boston Marriott Peabody, Boston, MA

 Larp is playful; larp is interactive; larp is a super-charged way to create community.
 And that’s what you can expect from the Living Games Conference–a playfully interactive community dedicated to pushing larp to the next level.

-The theme of Living Games Austin is Sharing Insights.
+The theme of Living Games Boston is Our Full Potential.
 We invite practitioners from North America and beyond to visit our conference and share their amazing knowledge of the existing larp community and its potential.
 Whether you’re a recent convert to this interactive art form, a lifelong fan, or a member of a related community looking for inspiration, we welcome you.
 We need your help to push larp to the next level.

 Larp’s possibilities are expansive.
 In recent years, we’ve seen interactive theater designers, museum curators, corporate trainers, transmedia designers, teachers, and amusement park coordinators look to larp for fun and inspiration.
 No matter your level of familiarity with larp, at Living Games you’ll be able to learn about the form and its potential.
 Come join us to learn about experience design, explore the logistics of organizing, improve your methods for playing a character, discover the latest scholarship in the field, and join the worldwide network of larp enthusiasts and experts.